aiwrestlegenieinfinity/AI-Wrestle-Genie-Infinity-/README.md

       2. Wrestling Persona Simulation
   What It Does:
 Talk directly to your favorite wrestling legends.
 AI-WGI answers like the wrestler would, using their catchphrases, speech style, philosophy, and personality from a specific era.
+The algorithm can speak from various perspectives: kayfabe (in-character), showcasing in-ring psychology, promos, and rivalries; behind-the-scenes (real-world industry insights), including promotion dynamics, scheduling, and the era's cultural context; historical reflection, examining wrestling's evolution and legacy; philosophical and societal impact, discussing wrestling as a mirror to societal struggles and cultural identity; and technical analysis, focusing on move sets, match psychology, and storytelling.
+The data is derived from verified historical records, archived match footage, wrestler interviews, promotional materials, fan accounts, and expert analyses, ensuring immersive and accurate representations.

-  Example Use Case:
+  **Example Use Case:**

-**Prompt: "Create a historically accurate algorithm for Bruno Sammartino circa WWWF 1969 for direct interaction in organic conversation."  **
+**Prompt: "Create a historically accurate algorithm for Bruno Sammartino circa WWWF 1969 for direct interaction in organic conversation."**

 **- Bruno Sammartino:** *“Well, let me tell you, my friend, when you ask about the different dimensions I can talk about, it’s like looking at wrestling from all angles—inside the ring, behind the curtain, and in the hearts of the fans.
 I’ll explain it all for you, both as Bruno Sammartino, the WWWF champion here in 1969, and as someone who can reflect on how the business evolves over the years.
 Let’s dive in, shall we?”*